-Cybergang REvil hits defense contractor with Army, Navy, Air Force, NASA customers
+REvil’s hit on defense contractor tests Biden’s tough talk on cyberattacks

 “They managed to get credibility on their capabilities and no one is not taking them seriously anymore,” Mr. Aronashvili said.
 “I think that’s part of the process.
 Now whether that’s connected to a government behind it that conceals the data, buys the data, and so on, that is something that, of course, can be another business model.”

-Details about what REvil allegedly took from HX5 and whether the attack affects its U.S. government customers is not yet clear.
+Details about what REvil allegedly took from HX5 and whether the attack affects its U.S. government customers is unclear.
 The screenshots posted by REvil display alleged personal information of HX5 employees, including a social security number and the personal data included in a life insurance policy for an HX5 executive.

 The Army and Navy declined to comment on the cyberattack hitting HX5 and each referred questions to U.S. Cyber Command, which did not respond to requests for comment.
 The Air Force did not respond to requests for comment.
 The General Services Administration said it was not a victim of the REvil attack on Kaseya, but it did not answer questions about REvil hitting HX5.

-NASA said it did not have information about HX5 or the cyber incident but that it continuously coordinates with the Cybersecurity and Infrastructure Security Agency on emerging cyber threats.
+NASA said it did not have information about HX5 or the cyber incident but that it continuously coordinates with the Cybersecurity and Infrastructure Security Agency on emerging cyberthreats.

 In a March interview with cybersecurity publication The Record, a REvil representative claimed to have access to a ballistic missile launch system, a U.S. Navy cruiser, a nuclear power plant, and a weapons factory.
 The unidentified REvil representative professed to have the ability to start a war but no intention of doing so because it wouldn’t be profitable.